 In the past decade, online shopping has become more popular than going to the stores.
+And to be fair, it’s to be expected.
+We spend much of our time online, be it for chatting, working and having fun online by looking for Betfair bonus, or crazy discounts in online stores, it was only a matter of time when we started shopping online as well.
 It is more convenient, there is no waiting in lines, it saves a lot of time, and in some cases money.
 But how safe is it?
 Online shopping can be perfectly safe if you follow some simple rules of online shopping and know how to protect yourself from scams and dangerous websites.
 So how do you know when a website is safe?

 Shop from known retailers